0ctobyte/procyon/README.md

 Stage | Description
 ----- | -----------
 Fetch | Retrieve an instruction from the instruction cache and place it into the Instruction FIFO.
+If there was a cache miss, it will allocate an entry in the Instruction Fetch Queue and stall until the cache fill arrives.
+It will stall if the Instruction FIFO or Instruction Fetch Queue is full.
 Decode | Decodes an instruction from the Instruction FIFO every cycle and reserve entries in the Reorder Buffer and the appropriate Reservation Station depending on the instruction type.
 Gets values or producer of source registers and renames destination registers in the Register Alias Table.
 Dispatch | Updates entries in the Reorder Buffer and Reservation Station for the new instruction and allows it to be scheduled when it's ready.
 Issue | When all operands are available an instruction can be issued into the appropriate functional unit every cycle.
 The reservation station will capture register values from producer ops and schedule ready instructions to it's functional unit when available.